Annie Lennox: 1995–2000: Medusa and return to Eurythmics

-Although Lennox's profile decreased for a period because of her desire to bring up her two children outside of the media's glare, she continued to record.
+Although Lennox's profile decreased for a period because of her desire to bring up her two children away from the media's glare, she continued to record.
 Her second album, Medusa, was released in March 1995.
-It consisted solely of cover songs, all originally recorded by male artists including Bob Marley, The Clash, and Neil Young.
-It entered the UK album chart at No. 1 and peaked in Australia at No. 5, and in the US at number 11, spending 60 weeks on the Billboard 200 chart and selling over 2,000,000 to date in the United States.
+It consisted solely of cover songs, all originally recorded by male artists including Bob Marley, The Clash and Neil Young.
+It entered the UK album chart at No. 1 and peaked in Australia at No. 5, and in the US at number 11, spending 60 weeks on the Billboard 200 chart and selling over 2 million to date in the United States.
 It has achieved double platinum status in both the UK and the US.
-The album yielded four UK singles: "No More 'I Love You's'" (which entered the UK singles chart at No. 2, Lennox's highest ever solo peak), "A Whiter Shade of Pale", "Waiting in Vain" and "Something So Right".
-The album was nominated for Best Pop Vocal Album at the Grammy Awards of 1996, losing to Turbulent Indigo by Joni Mitchell, however, Lennox won the Grammy Award for Best Female Pop Vocal Performance for the single "No More 'I Love You's'".
+The album yielded four UK singles: "No More 'I Love You's'" (which entered the UK singles chart at No. 2, Lennox's highest-ever solo peak), "A Whiter Shade of Pale", "Waiting in Vain" and "Something So Right".
+The album was nominated for Best Pop Vocal Album at the Grammy Awards of 1996, losing to Turbulent Indigo by Joni Mitchell and instead winning Best Female Pop Vocal Performance for the single "No More 'I Love You's'".
 Although Lennox declined to tour for the album, she did perform a large scale one-off concert in New York's Central Park, which was filmed and later released on home video.
 Lennox provided an extensive solo vocal performance (without lyrics) for the soundtrack score of the film Apollo 13 in 1995.

 Managed by Simon Fuller since the beginning of her solo career, he said that Lennox played an important but unheralded role in the success of the Spice Girls, encouraging the group to "ham up" their characters, which helped them top the charts around the world.
 In 1997, Lennox re-recorded the Eurythmics track "Angel" for the Diana, Princess of Wales: Tribute album, and also recorded the song "Mama" for The Avengers soundtrack album.
 In 1998, following the death of a mutual friend (former Tourists member Peet Coombes), she re-united with Dave Stewart.
 Following their first performance together in eight years at a record company party, Stewart and Lennox began writing and recording together for the first time since 1989.
 This resulted in the album Peace.
 The title was designed to reflect the duo's ongoing concern with global conflict and world peace.
 The record was promoted with a concert on the Greenpeace vessel Rainbow Warrior II, where they played a mixture of old and new songs.
 "I Saved the World Today" was the lead single, reaching number eleven on the UK singles chart.
 Another single, released at the beginning of 2000, "17 Again", made the UK top 40, and topped the US dance chart.
-In 2002, Lennox received a Billboard Century Award; the highest accolade from Billboard magazine, with Editor-in-Chief Timothy White describing her as one of "the most original and unforgettably affecting artists in the modern annals of popular music."
+In 2002, Lennox received a Billboard Century Award; the highest accolade from Billboard magazine, with editor-in-chief Timothy White describing her as one of "the most original and unforgettably affecting artists in the modern annals of popular music."